thenickz/ClickCMD/README.md

 ### Running
 1. Press `F5` to launch the Extension Development Host
 2. Open a workspace with a `.cmmds` file
-3. The ClickCmds panel should appear in the sidebar
+3. The CickCMD panel should appear in the sidebar

 ### Building
 ```bash